Carrie Tiffany

-Carrie Tiffany (born 1965) is an English-born Australian novelist and former park ranger.
+Carrie Tiffany is an English-born Australian novelist and former park ranger.

 Biography

 Tiffany was born in Halifax, West Yorkshire and migrated to Australia with her family in the early 1970s.
 She grew up in Perth, Western Australia.
 In her early twenties she worked as a park ranger in Central Australia.

+She moved to Victoria to work as a forest ranger in the Central Highlands and later began working as a writer, focusing mainly on sustainable agriculture and the environment.
+Tiffany became the editor of Victorian Landcare Magazine in 1996.

-She moved to Melbourne in 1988 where she began work as a writer, focusing mainly on agriculture.
-Tiffany took up writing fiction and completed a creative writing course.
-She completed a master's degree in Creative Writing at RMIT University and is working towards her doctorate at La Trobe University.
+Tiffany took up writing fiction and completed a master's degree in Creative Writing at RMIT University and a doctorate at Deakin University.
+Tiffany mentors writers through the Australian Writer Mentors program and has taught writing at many institutions including RMIT University, University of Melbourne, Writers Victoria and the Banff Centre for Arts and Creativity.
+She teaches the online writing a novel program at Faber Writing Academy.

 Tiffany's debut novel, Everyman's Rules for Scientific Living, was a remarkable success on its release in 2005, winning several awards and shortlisted for some major awards, including the Miles Franklin Award and the Orange Prize.

-Her second novel, Mateship with Birds, was published in 2012, while her third novel, Exploded View, was published in 2019 to critical acclaim.
+Her second novel, Mateship with Birds, was published in 2012 and won the inaugural Stella Prize.
+Her third novel, Exploded View, was published in 2019 to critical acclaim.
+Her Mildura community sound art project regenerating John Shaw Neilson’s 1905 poem, ‘The Loving Tree’ featured on ABC Radio National in 2017.